ildar-shaimordanov/my-scripts/shell/clipboard/README.md

 ## History

-Initially I wrote the shell function for Cygwin because the last one is being used as my workhorse for long time.
+Initially (in far 2020) I wrote a simple bash function for Cygwin, my workhorse I am used to use for long time.

+Later I reworked it and added support for dos2unix and unix2dos.

 Later I revealed for myself BusyBox which is extremely lightweight but powerful and flexible suite despite it has some limitations in the functionality of some of its tools.
 Of course, I wrote the function with the same functionality for BusyBox.

 Both scripts turned out almost similar each other.
 So I decided to combine them into the single script supposed to be running under both environments.
-Also I decided to make the script running under both Linux and MacOS and supporting a set of convenient options.
+Also I decided to make the script running under both Linux and MacOS and extended it with a set of convenient options for supporting more actions on the content.